EntilZha/docker-workshop/README.md

 production.

 ## Frontend API
+Before diving into what you will do now, here is a summary of the API:
+1. `/api/view`: Provide `location` and `keywords` param and request is forwarded to backend api
+2. `/api/save`: Same as view, but will save the locations fetched.
+Normally mutating behavior with a GET is a nono, but it made my life easier...
+3. `/api/show`: Show a list of all saved locations and dates they were saved

 In this section the frontend api to call the backend api has been written for you.
 The application has the appropriate python configuration files and a `Dockerfile` but is missing `docker-compose` configuration.
 For the moment, we won't worry about separate configuration files for production